Lake County, Indiana: Climate and weather

-In recent years, average temperatures in Lowell have ranged from a low of 14.4 °F in January to a high of 83.8 °F in July, although a record low of -29 °F was recorded in December 1989 and a record high of 104 °F was recorded in June 1988.
-Average monthly precipitation ranged from 1.75 in in February to 4.69 in in June.
+In recent years, average temperatures in Lowell have ranged from a low of 14.4 °F in January to a high of 83.8 °F in July.
+A record low of -29 °F was recorded in December 1989 and a record high of 104 °F was recorded in June 1988.
+Average monthly precipitation ranges from 1.75 in in February to 4.69 in in June.
 Temperatures at or below 0 °F occur on average 11 days annually and exceed 90 °F degrees on 14 days.

 In winter, lake-effect snow increases snowfall totals compared to the areas to the west.
 In spring and early summer, the immediate shoreline areas sometimes experience lake-breeze that can drop temperatures by several degrees compared to areas further inland.
-In summer, thunderstorms are common, occurring an average 40–50 days every year, and on about 13 days, these thunderstorms produce severe winds.
+In summer, thunderstorms are common, occurring an average 40–50 days every year.
+On about 13 days, these thunderstorms produce severe winds.